 (b) an entry to that effect made in the minute book of the Society

 is evidence of the fact, without proof of the number or proportion of the votes recorded in favour of, or against, that resolution.
+Meetings conducted online may utilise polling software to determine a resolution.

 22 Proxies at General Meetings